pllealfunes/hamburger-menu/weather-app/README.md

 # Weather App
-I'm working on a weather app using the OpenWeatherMap API
+I'm working on a weather app using the OpenWeatherMap API.
+The project is built using HTML5, CSS3, JavaScript, and Fetch.

 ## ToDo
 * Look into Fetch ☑️